Proteomics and Cell Culture

 Proteomics often involves a parallel line of study with genomics.
 Genomics begins with a gene for the purposes of making conclusions about its proteins.
 On the other hand proteomics starts with a protein that is functionally modified and proceeds backwards to the gene which produced it.

-For information about our services related to proteomics and cell culture work, call us today at 763.786.0302 or reach us through our contact form.
+Contact us for information about our services related to proteomics and cell culture work.
+Call us today at 763.786.0302 or reach us through our contact form.